Guide to Gard & Property for Sale in Department 30

 Culinary Experiences

-Food and drink enthusiasts will enjoy the acres of vineyards surrounding Vauvert in the south of Gard, where there are also two busy weekly markets.
+Food and drink enthusiasts will enjoy the acres of vineyards surrounding Vauvert in the south of Gard, where two busy weekly markets are also located.
 Nimes has a selection of fine-dining restaurants, including Alexandre and Jerome Nutile, while traditional French dishes are on offer at the many family-run restaurants across the department, using local ingredients and creating regional specialities, such as paté, Gardianne (lamb stew), Cévennes (a stewed or stir-fried pork dish) and cod Brandade.

 Outdoor Adventures